damontecres/Wholphin/README.md

 # Dolphin - an OSS Android TV client for Jellyfin

 This is an Android TV client for [Jellyfin](https://jellyfin.org/).
-It aims to provide a more Plex inspired UI/UX experience for users migrating from Plex to Jellyfin.
+It aims to provide a Plex inspired UI experience for users migrating from Plex to Jellyfin.

 This is not a fork of the [official client](https://github.com/jellyfin/jellyfin-androidtv).
 The user interface and controls have been written completely from scratch.

 ## Motivation

-After using Plex and its Android TV app for 10+ years, I found the official Jellyfin client UI/UX to be a barrier for me using Jellyfin more, so if you wish the interface and playback controls were more like Plex's Android TV app, then Dolphin might work for you!
+After using Plex and its Android TV app for years, I found the official Jellyfin Android TV client UI/UX to be a barrier to using Jellyfin more, so if you wish the interface and playback controls were a bit more like Plex's Android TV app, then Dolphin might work for you!

 That said, Dolphin does not yet implement every feature in Jellyfin.
 It is a work in progress that will continue to improve over time.